xzhangfordham/CISTutorials/introductionEmacs.md

 <img src="/docs/assets/CISWork48.png" alt="Return to command line" width="600">

-If you write to the document and don’t wish to save change the changes, just close it with **(ctrl-x) (ctrl-c)**.
+If you write to the document and don’t wish to save the changes, just close it with **(ctrl-x) (ctrl-c)**.
 Emacs may prompt you with a similar message to the one shown below to confirm your choice before discarding the changes.

 <img src="/docs/assets/CISWork49.png" alt="Confirm choice">